AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 Format: `label l/LABEL {n/NAME | c/CLASS}`

-* The format for label can be accessed here: [Formatting rules for inputs](#formatting-rules-for-inputs).
+* The format for label can be accessed here: [Formatting rules for parameters](#formatting-rules-for-parameters).
 * You must specify **exactly one** of the two parameters — either `n/NAME` or `c/CLASS`.
   e.g. `label l/Top student n/Bob` or `label l/Online Meeting c/Class 1-A`, but not both.